jeffubayi/Naiblog/_posts/2020-09-19-the-social-media-enigma.md

 Technology wizards have masterminded a new form of capitalism, and humanity is now the raw resource feeding the machine.
 Powerful, hidden artificial intelligence tasked with hijacking our attention is tearing apart social norms, jeopardizing truth and democracy, and putting civilization on a programmed path toward self-destruction.

-Social media is both good and bad at the same time,it connects us and at the same time tares us apart from socializing without our devices.
+Social media is both good and bad at the same time,it connects us and at the same time tares us apart from socializing without our devices.There is a trinity of **social media**, **algorithmic power** and **surveillance** turning us, the consumers, into the product.

 ![](https://images.unsplash.com/photo-1573152143286-0c422b4d2175?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=750&q=80)